Wilhelm Hofmeister

 Wilhelm Friedrich Benedikt Hofmeister (18 May 1824 – 12 January 1877) was a German biologist and botanist.
 He "stands as one of the true giants in the history of biology and belongs in the same pantheon as Darwin and Mendel."
-He was largely self-taught.
+Largely self-taught he was the first to study and establish alternation of generations and the details of sexual reproduction in the bryophytes.